Sanskrit and the Science of Consciousness

 Vedic Sanskrit

-The Vedas are mantric texts of cosmogenesis behind the various lokas or realms of manifestation from pure light to gross matter.
+The Vedas are mantric texts of the cosmogenesis behind the various lokas or realms of manifestation from pure light to gross matter.
 Yet they also replicate the same code in the human soul (Jivatman) that is a replica of the entire conscious Universe, the individual reflection of the cosmic person.
 Yet this deeper mantric connection must be understood with a mantric mind, not simply an academic intellect or modern linguist.
 It requires a profound sadhana of Vedic mantras on a daily basis for many years.

 Western academic scholarship to date has only scratched the surface of the monumental teachings of the Vedas.
 It remains caught in the outer mind, brain and physical reality missing the multidimensional mantric language of the Rishis and its secret code of universal knowledge.